Learn how Katelin Leblond and Tara Smith-Arnsdorf turned their noble environmental aspirations into reality, with kids, husbands, and pets in tow.

 Tara and Katelin emphasize the need to use what you’ve already got and to live as simply as possible.
 This philosophy is reflected in the name of their website, PAREdown, where they posted the following description:

 “It’s simple: make do with the items you have in your home; replace only when the item is broken or does not meet the need it was designed for; with a little creativity another household item may easily perform double duty.
 There are many tempting shiny and pretty sustainable products out there to buy.
 But if buying them means tossing something you already have because it isn’t pretty, that isn’t zero waste!”

-I asked what the biggest challenges have been.
+I asked what the most significant challenges have been.
 “Other people” was their general answer, which includes husbands, kids, relatives, teachers, and friends.
-Both Tara and Katelin have learned over the course of the past year that it’s impossible to monitor and control the behaviour of people who do not feel as strongly about living Zero Waste as they do, who forget about the ‘waste rules’ in their homes, who fail to understand them or even respect them.
-While Katelin said she does send guests home with their leftover plastic, she will try to relax more in the next year while still making her waste-free desires known ahead of time (i.e. calling parents to explain that their child does not need a post-birthday loot bag).
+Both Tara and Katelin have learned over the course of the past year that it’s impossible to monitor and control the behavior of people who do not feel as strongly about living Zero Waste as they do, who forget about the ‘waste rules’ in their homes, who fail to understand them or even respect them.
+While Katelin said she does send guests home with their leftover plastic, she will try to relax more in the next year while still making her waste-free desires known ahead of time (i.e., calling parents to explain that their child does not need a post-birthday loot bag).

 Reactions to their Zero Waste lifestyles have been mixed.
 People express vocal support, but there are relatively few others actively doing it.
 They have experienced an uncomfortable sense of “Zero Waste shaming” at times, when people exert pressure on them to accept gifts for the children, even after refusing them.

 Referring to the recent struggles with chocolate handouts during Easter, Tara said: